Are Centauros exotic signals of the QGP?: Centauro related phenomena in Chacaltaya and Pamir chambers

 The characteristics of individual Chacaltaya Mini--Centauros can be found in \cite{Lattes}.
 Similarly as Centauros they are sometimes accompanied by the strongly penetrating component.
 The detailed study of C-jets and Pb-jets from Chacaltaya Mini-Centauros (from chambers no. 17, 18 and 19) revealed the existence of penetrative mini-clusters among them \cite{C-jets}.
 This analysis gave also some suggestions on the genetic relations among different types of exotic phenomena.

 Families of similar type were reported also by Pamir Collaboration.
 By a systematic survey in the Pamir chamber in the exposure of $\sim$ 100 m$^{2}$year \cite{Bayburina,Mini-Cen_Pamir} six Mini-Centauro events were found among $\sim$ 50 families observed in the Pamir carbon-chambers C18, C19, C24 in ``Pamir 78/79'' and C34 in ``Pamir 79/80''.
-Comparison with simulation calculations showed that these events are beyond fluctuations in the atmospheric nuclear cascade process originating from normal type meson production (see Figures 2a, b, c in ref. \cite{Mini-Cen_Pamir})
+Comparison with simulation calculations showed that these events are beyond fluctuations in the atmospheric nuclear cascade process originating from normal type meson production (see Figure 2 in ref. \cite{Mini-Cen_Pamir}).

-The examples of other than ``classical '' Chacaltaya Mini-Centauros are shown in Table 2.9.
+The examples of other than ``classical '' Chacaltaya Mini-Centauros are shown in Table~\ref{Mini_Cen}.

-\section{Chirons}
+\subsection{Chirons}

 Chirons are hadron-rich species characterized by the following features: \begin{enumerate} \item The interaction energy close to that of Centauros and estimated to be $\sim$ 1670 TeV. \item Rather low hadron multiplicity $N_{h}\approx$ 10--20.
 The characteristic feature is the existence of {\it clean hadronic cascades}, not clustered among electromagnetic cascades from atmospheric showering of $\gamma$'s in the atmosphere. \item Extremely large lateral spread ( $<E(\gamma)R>$ = 10--20 GeV$\cdot$m, hence $\langle p_{T}(\gamma) \rangle$ being 2-3 GeV/c, and $\langle p_{T} \rangle \approx$ 10-15 GeV/c). \item Pseudorapidity distribution of high energy showers in accordance with isotropic decay of the fireball with the mass $M_{Chiron} \simeq$ 180 GeV and centered at $\eta_{cms} \simeq$ 2.3 \cite{Lattes}. \item Frequent appearance of strongly penetrating single cores or the so--called mini--clusters (i.e. clusters of particles with very small lateral spread corresponding to very low mutual transverse momentum $p_{T}(\gamma) \approx$ 10-20 MeV/c).
 They are observed mainly in the centre of the family. \item Existence of unusual hadronic component with the short interaction mean free path, as small as $\sim$ 1/3-1/2 of the nucleon geometrical collision mean free path. \end{enumerate}